ROCK TREE SKY MISSION STATEMENT

 Parents are welcome on campus and we ask that you do so using the process outlined in “parent involvement.”
 We ask that non-parent or family visitors tour campus on our scheduled monthly tour dates.
 Please email us to get on our tour list.
 Other visitors must sign in at the office.

 LOST & FOUND

-RTS maintains a lost-and-found area in Hartmann Hall and/or Office.
+RTS maintains a lost-and-found area in Hartmann Hall.

 Lost-and-found items are periodically displayed in the parking lot; unclaimed items are given to charity or sold at rummage sales.